3 Ways to Build a Homeschooling Community

-#3 Join an online community like Homeschool with Waldorf!
+#3 Join an online community like Inspired at Home!

-During Covid-19, online communities and friends have become ever so important.
+As homeschoolers, online communities and friends become ever so important.

 I know they may not seem ideal, and I’m not proposing that we spend hours every day online or on our phones.
 But I find that, especially for adults, having a group of homeschooling parents to share with and get support from can really make a huge difference in the quality of our lives.

 We all need support and a few friends on our homeschooling journey.
 And I’ve been amazed at the bonds of friendship and support that have formed in my online communities.